OpenVisualCloud/Smart-City-Sample/deployment/kubernetes/README.md

 make stop_kubernetes
 ```

 Note: The command ```make update``` can be skipped if you have a private docker registry to host the sample images.
+In such case, please upload images before starting Kubernetes.

 ### See Also